tonyjurg/Create-TF-stat-features/README.md

 # Create TF statistic features

-This repository contains the Jupyter Notebook used to create a new Text-Fabric feature:
+This repository contains the Jupyter Notebook used to create the following Text-Fabric features:

   - [num_words](https://tonyjurg.github.io/N1904addons/features/num_words.html): Number of word nodes below this node.
+  - [lemma_ttr](https://tonyjurg.github.io/N1904addons/features/lemma_ttr.html): Type to Token Ratio based on lemma for all word nodes under this node.
+  - [morph_ttr](https://tonyjurg.github.io/N1904addons/features/morph_ttr.html): Type to Token Ratio based on morph-tag for all word nodes under this node.
+  - [text_ttr](https://tonyjurg.github.io/N1904addons/features/text_ttr.html): Type to Token Ratio based on wordform for all word nodes under this node.

 More statistic features may be added in the future.